McHaney History, Family Crest & Coats of Arms

 The Irish surnames in use today are underpinned by a multitude of rich histories.
 The name McHaney originally appeared in Gaelic as O hEighnigh.

 The surname McHaney was first found in County Londonderry (Irish: Doire), a Northern Irish county also known as Derry, in the province of Ulster, where they held a family seat from ancient times.

-Important Dates for the McHaney family
+Early History of the McHaney family

 This web page shows only a small excerpt of our McHaney research.
 Another 91 words (6 lines of text) are included under the topic Early McHaney History in all our PDF Extended History products and printed products wherever possible.

 McHaney Spelling Variations

 The spelling of names in Ireland during the Middle Ages was rarely consistent.
 This inconsistency was due to the scribes and church officials' attempts to record orally defined names in writing.
 The common practice of recording names as they sounded resulted in spelling variations such as Heaney, Heany, Hegney, Hegeany, Heagney, Heeney and others.

 Early Notables of the McHaney family (pre 1700)